Czechoslovak Figure Skating Championships: Ice dance

 Pavel Roman, seven-time Czechoslovak champion in ice dance with his sister Eva Romanová, died in a motorcycle crash in 1972.
-In 1992, the Olomouc Figure Skating Club debuted the Pavel Roman Memorial (Memoriál Pavla Romana), an annual ice dance competition, in Olomouc, in what was then Czechoslovakia.
-After the dissolution of Czechoslovakia, the competition has continued in the Czech Republic.
+In 1992, the Olomouc Figure Skating Club debuted the Pavel Roman Memorial – a competition exclusively for ice dance – in Olomouc, in what was then Czechoslovakia.
+Since the dissolution of Czechoslovakia, this competition has continued annually in the Czech Republic.